Research Officer, Trauma and Injury

 College of Medicine and Public Health

 Georga Sallows (Research Officer) is a junior researcher with a background in medical science and a deep commitment to public health.
-Georga has a strong passion for health equity and is committed to conducting research that is community led and informed and addresses the needs of priority populations through a strengths based approach.
-Currently working in the Discipline of Trauma and Injury in the College of Medicine and Public Health, Georga is the project officer for grants focusing on Out-of-Pocket Health Care Expenditure (OOPHE) and Indigenous Measures for Protecting and Addressing Critical Trauma (IMPACT) and contributing to Reversing Diabetes (Nra:gi Ya:yun) and Digitising Information for Practice in Public Health (SMART-PH) as well as a range of projects that aim to prevent and imporve injury recovery among priority populations.
+Georga has a strong passion for health equity and is committed to conducting research that is community-led and informed and addresses the needs of priority populations through a strengths-based approach.
+Currently working in the Discipline of Trauma and Injury in the College of Medicine and Public Health, Georga is the project coordinator for grants focusing on Out-of-Pocket Health Care Expenditure (OOPHE) and Indigenous Measures for Protecting and Addressing Critical Trauma (IMPACT) and contributing to the Digitising Information for Practice in Public Health (SMART-PH) grant.
+Georga also works on a range of projects that aim to prevent and improve injury recovery among priority populations.

 Georga enjoys spending time with the Public Health Dog: Chilli Sallows, running and exploring her creative side.